How Cream Finally Said ‘Goodbye’

-On Feb.
-15, 1969, Cream — the group comprised of Eric Clapton, Jack Bruce and Ginger Baker — bid the world goodbye with the album by that same title, thus neatly closing the book on the altogether brief but consistently headline-hogging career of rock's very first supergroup.
+Cream bid the world goodbye on Feb.
+15, 1969 with the album by that same title, neatly closing the book on the altogether brief but consistently headline-hogging career of rock's very first supergroup.

-Since forming in summer 1966, the trio had wowed audiences with its incomparable instrumental virtuosity; but there was always something calculated about their union that threatened their longevity because it flew in the face of the “band-as-a-gang-of-friends” mentality still prevalent at the time.
+They'd wowed audiences since forming in summer 1966 with an incomparable instrumental virtuosity.
+Still, there was always something calculated about their union that threatened their longevity, because it flew in the face of the “band-as-a-gang-of-friends” mentality still prevalent at the time.
 Bruce and Baker had been feuding since their time together in the Graham Bond Organization.

 Within two years, all three men had had enough and were openly vocal about their desire to move on.
 All that was left to do was undertake a brief final tour and halfhearted recording session that yielded just enough material to fill out the eventual Goodbye LP.
 This, like Wheels of Fire, blended live recordings with studio recordings, but in only half the recommended dosage, thus serving as an open invitation for critics to get the last — usually negative — words in about Cream’s career.

-But Goodbye’s most celebrated contribution to the Cream legacy came sandwiched in between these, and was simply named “Badge."
+But Goodbye’s most celebrated contribution to the Cream legacy came sandwiched in between these, "Badge."
 A co-write between Clapton and George Harrison, the song was a clear departure for all involved and its descending chord progression in D, beginning at the 1:08 mark, would be exploited by the likes of Boston, REO Speedwagon, and all their AOR brethren for years to come.

-In other words, Goodbye’s fractured creative process — both in terms of the uneven quality of its songs and their restless eclecticism — essentially reflected the splintering group’s collective psyche and, in retrospect, makes it easier to accept that this was indeed the right time for the members of Cream to wind down their partnership, rather than carry on and risk diminishing their legend.
+In other words, Goodbye’s fractured creative process — both in terms of the uneven quality of its songs and their restless eclecticism — essentially reflected the splintering group’s collective psyche.
+In retrospect, this makes it easier to accept that this was indeed the right time for the members of Cream to wind down their partnership, rather than carry on and risk diminishing their legend.